ARC 101. Architecture Design I. 6 Credit Hours.

 ARC 606.
 Great Cities Design Studio.
 6 Credit Hours.

-The Great Cities Design Studio operates as a form of design-based critical inquiry into issues of urban design and resilience, and the use / reuse and transformation of buildings and spaces.
-This studio is conducted on-site in Rome, which serves as the subject of extensive student analysis and observation.
-Students will discover the layers of Rome, combining archaeology with architecture and urban history.
-Coursework emphasizes a critical reassessment of the historic urban site relative to questions of program, infrastructure, and cultural changes.
+The Great Cities Design Studio uses design-based critical inquiry to address issues of site-specific design and infrastructure.
+This immersive travel-based studio provides ample opportunities for extensive student analysis and observation.
+Students will discover the layers of the City, combining archaeology and anthropology with architecture and history.
+Coursework emphasizes a critical assessment of the given site relative to questions of program, infrastructure, and cultural changes.

 Components: STU.